medale/spark-mail/presentation/SparkMailPresentation.md

 ```

 # Analytic 1 - Mail Folder Statistics
-* What is the least, most, average amount of folders per user?
+* What are the least/most/average number of folders per user?
 * Each MailRecord has user name and folder name
 ```
 lay-k/       <- mailFields(UserName)